Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 - streamlit==0.85.0 - Used for creating the dashboard
 - tensorflow-cpu==2.6.0 - Used for creating the model
 - keras==2.6.0 - Used for creating the model

+### Languages

+- Python
+- Markdown

+### Platforms

+- Gitpod: Development environment used for writing code and pushing to GitHub.
+- GitHub: Cloud based platform used to store the project code.
+- Kaggle: Used to download the dataset for this project.
+- Heroku: Used to deploy this project.

 ## Validation